Select Page

 One of the inmates—I’ll call him Dave—had a gift for causing problems, even from his highly secure cell.

 Among many challenges he posed for the prison administration, he had a rare gift for smuggling cellphones into the prison, which he sold to other inmates.
-He also managed to run an escort service in the community from his prison cell—using the cell phone he was not permitted to have.
+He also managed to run a variety of illegal businesses in the community from his prison cell—using the cell phone he was not permitted to have.
 If only he had directed his persistence toward constructive goals!

 Needless to say, Dave was not in the mental health system to make positive changes in his life or get help with major mental illness.